taravancil/paste-dat/README.md

 ## Install

+### With Beaker

+Download the [Beaker browser](https://beakerbrowser.com/docs/install/), then open PasteDat at  `dat://b67dc95528a225086e4d0e8f0afce6e042796b1490999ee7fd9ca9d5c11bf48d`.
+To enable PasteDat while you're offline, save it to your Library in Beaker.

-To install your own instance of PasteDat, download the source code with [git](https://git-scm.com/), build it using [npm](https://www.npmjs.com/), and then serve with dat:
+To create your own instance of PasteDat, clone the source, build it with [npm](https://www.npmjs.com/), and then serve with the [Dat CLI](https://github.com/datproject/dat/):

 ```bash
 git clone git@github.com:taravancil/paste-dat.git